 You cannot pass this course without reading the assigned readings.
 As you read don't skip over introductory materials or sidebar materials in the textbook.
 Ask the instructor about anything you don't understand.
-Your quizzes and exams come from these readings.
+Your quizzes and exams come from these readings-pay attention as the instructor presents chapter material.
 The keys to success in the course are keeping up with these readings and following all course directions.
 Before you submit an assignment, make sure you have followed all assignment directions.
 Once you click that button, you can't do it over again.
 If you miss a deadline, be aware that no assignments or quizzes will be opened up again.